ErisuKuraku/erisukuraku/README.md

 ### About me

-👨‍💻 I know VB, HTML, CSS, some Python and some C#
+👨‍💻 I know some HTML, CSS, Python 🐍, C# and (currently using Java 🍵)

 ⚙ I like to SoftMod consoles, tweak them and sometimes open them 👀